mavenlink/design-system/src/components/custom-field-input-date/custom-field-input-date.md

-A simple date field for custom fields.
-Permits a variety of formats and allows custom validation.
+A form control to be specifically used for custom field date types.
+It composes the MDS Date component.

 ##### Basic usage: